The reality of legal weed in California: Huge illegal grows, violence, worker exploitation and deaths

 “They’re getting ready for another expansion,” Manners said as he documented the grow with his phone, his gray ponytail reflected in the glass of the abandoned truck.
 He pointed out an overturned truck camper top, and enclosures made from black plastic hung from the trees — makeshift toilets.

 Manners died unexpectedly in early April, falling and cracking his head after the main artery from his heart suddenly tore.
-His brain swelled and he did not regain consciousness after emergency surgery.
+His brain swelled; he did not regain consciousness after emergency surgery.
 Afterward, his son noticed something uncharacteristic on his father’s nightstand: a .44 magnum pistol.

 A coiled belt of ammunition sat on the shelf below.